KTH-IV1201/react-client/README.md

 ## More Information About CORS

 There's much more to say about CORS, a good source for more information is the [CORS page at MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+In case of problems, there might be useful information at the [CORS errors page at MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors).